cloudflare/cloudflare-docs/content/ssl/edge-certificates/advanced-certificate-manager/api-commands.md

 ---
-order: 4
 pcx-content-type: reference
+title: API commands
+weight: 5
 ---

 # API commands

 Use the following API commands to manage advanced certificates.
-If you are using our API for the first time, review our [API Quickstart](https://developers.cloudflare.com/api).
+If you are using our API for the first time, review our [API Quickstart](/api).

 <table>
   <thead>